-- Customizing Off-the-Shelf Seating.
-Some possibilities for customizing back supports, such as adding external laterals, selecting alternate covers, and custom painting the back shell for aesthetics, are reviewed in this 2013 Clinical Corner article.
+- Modifying Off-the-Shelf Seating.
+Some possibilities for modifying back supports, such as adding external laterals, selecting alternate covers, and painting the back shell for aesthetics, are reviewed in this 2013 Clinical Corner article.

 Now, let's look at common goals of seating to see how the back support can help to achieve these goals.

 Pressure management through the trunk can be achieved in a number of different ways.
 By adding shape to a back support, the surface contact area between the client's trunk and the back support can be maximized, which helps to reduce pressure at contact areas.
 Although off-the-shelf back supports may have lateral contours, the posterior surface of a back support is flat.
 Whether an individual has a normal "S" curve of the spine, a lumbar lordosis, or a kyphosis, not all areas of the trunk will make contact with the planar surface unless shaping components are added to the back support.
 Often, they can attach with velcro between the foam of the back support and the aluminum or carbon fibre shell to build shape and maximize surface contact area.

 Skin also can be protected with the addition of a fluid pad over the spinal area in a back support.
 Since fluid adds weight to a foam back support, it is added only where needed – along the spinal processes – to protect the bony prominences that can be at risk for skin breakdown for some individuals.
 For those individuals where shearing forces are a concern, such as individuals using manual dynamic recline in a wheelchair, the addition of a fluid pad reduces shear forces along the bony prominences.